Jamal Al-Gashey

-Jamal Al-Gashey (جمال الجاشي; born 1953) is a Palestinian terrorist who was a member of the Black September offshoot of the Palestine Liberation Organization and one of eight terrorists who carried out the massacre of eleven Israeli athletes during the 1972 Summer Olympics.
-He is visible several times in videos of the event, identifiable by his blue- and white-striped jacket.
-During the failed rescue attempt by Bavarian border guards and Munich police, which resulted in the deaths of nine hostages and five of the Black September terrorists, Al-Gashey was shot in the wrist attempting to aid a fellow Black September member.
+Jamal Al-Gashey (جمال الجاشي; born 1953) is a Palestinian militant who was a member of the Black September offshoot of the Palestine Liberation Organization and one of eight militants who carried out the massacre of eleven Israeli athletes during the 1972 Summer Olympics in Munich, West Germany.
+He is visible several times in television news footage of the event, identifiable by his blue- and white-striped jacket.
+During the failed rescue attempt by the Munich police, which resulted in the deaths of nine Israeli hostages and five of the Black September militants, Al-Gashey was shot in the wrist attempting to aid a fellow Black September member.

 Early life

 In interviews, Al-Gashey has said that he was brought up in conditions of great poverty, mostly in the Shatila refugee camp in Lebanon.
-His family was displaced in the 1948 Arab–Israeli War, but always harbored a desire to return.
-Al-Gashey claimed that the injustice of being forced to live in squalor and rely on handouts while the "intruders" were living on his land fostered his hatred for Israel.
-This led to his joining the PLO in 1967.
-He said that during his initial training, he felt, for the first time, "truly Palestinian ...not just a wretched refugee, but a revolutionary fighting for a cause."
+His family was displaced in the 1948 Arab–Israeli War but always harbored a desire to return.
+Al-Gashey claimed that living in squalor and relying on handouts while Israelis were living on his ancestral land fostered his hatred for Israel, which led him to join the PLO in 1967.
+He said that during his initial training, for the first time, he felt "truly Palestinian ...not just a wretched refugee, but a revolutionary fighting for a cause."